 In digital history, my work focuses on intellectual development.
 In addition to working on Darwin's readings, I've worked extensively on Thomas Jefferson's libraries.
 In May 2015, I began a fellowship at Monticello on the 200th anniversary of Jefferson's sale to the Library of Congress.
 While there, I worked on the TJMind project, examining how Thomas Jefferson's letters drew on the books he collected in his retirement library.
 I've also worked with Xi'an Jiaotong University to model the Hàn diăn ancient classics (汉典古籍).

-While in Bloomington, I played saxophone and bass guitar for Afro-Hoosier International and The 123s.
-I'm currently located in Albuquerque, New Mexico.
+I'm currently located in Albuquerque, New Mexico and play bari sax in the Road Runner Brass Band.
+While in grad school, I played saxophone and bass guitar for Afro-Hoosier International and The 123s.

 Content ©2017 Jaimie Murdock.